rtomrud/tagtoname/README.md

 Renames audio or video files using their metadata tags

 - Renames to names [safe for URLs and filenames](https://github.com/rtomrud/standard-slugify) by default, by transliterating or deleting unsafe characters
-- Allows configuring the tags, their case, and the separator characters to use when renaming
+- Allows configuring the tags, their case, and the separator characters of the new name
-- Has a dry run option (noop), so you can see the results before renaming the files
+- Has a dry run option (noop), so you can see the results before modifying the file system
-- Uses [ffprobe](https://ffmpeg.org/ffprobe.html), so it supports most formats and containers, and also it lets you specify the ffprobe binary and its flags
+- Uses [ffprobe](https://ffmpeg.org/ffprobe.html), so it supports most formats and containers, and lets you specify the ffprobe binary and its flags

 ## Installing